igomezv/simplemc_tests/docs/tuto_lcdm_bayesian.rst

 Notebook example
 -----------------

-In the following notebook there is an example of Bayesian inference to the CPL parameterization of Dark Energy with the three samplers available in ``SimpleMC``.
+In the following notebook there is an example of Bayesian inference to the LCDM model, using SNIa and cosmic chronometers, with the three samplers available in ``SimpleMC``.

 .. raw:: html
    :file: notebook_samplers.html